-A body lift, lower body lift or belt lipectomy is in operation on the abdomen, flanks and back designed to address laxity that develops all the way around the body below the waist with ageing, weight fluctuations and especially after massive weight loss.
+A body lift, lower body lift or belt lipectomy is an operation on the abdomen, flanks and back, and can also improve the buttock shape.
+This procedure is offered by Associate Professor Magnusson in both Toowoomba and the Gold Coast to help patients from Brisbane and these areas.
+It is designed to address laxity that develops all the way around the body below the chest with ageing, weight fluctuations and especially after massive weight loss.

 These changes can be loosely related to problems of the skin (looseness or stretch marks), problems of fat and fat distribution (uneven fat distribution, loose apron, contour changes in the silhouette, volume loss in the buttocks) and changes to the muscle (muscle separation primarily associated with pregnancy and called rectus divarication).
-While and abdominoplasty addresses problems are usually most severe centrally in the abdomen, a body lift is for people who have problems that are more widespread involving the buttocks, outer thighs, waist and hips in addition to the abdomen.
+An abdominoplasty addresses problem that are usually most severe centrally in the abdomen and a body lift is for people who have problems that are more widespread involving the buttocks, outer thighs, waist and hips in addition to the abdomen.

 With the increasing application of bariatric surgery for obese patients and consequently a large group of patients with massive weight loss this procedure has become increasingly common.
 The operation addresses these changes very well and many patients have this procedure successfully every year.